Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

 ![Edit HTML template](../../Assets/Screenshots/DataHub/Settings/HTMLTemplates/EditHTMLTemplate.png "[Edit HTML template]")

-> [Info] If you want to include variables into a new HTML template, follow the steps described in the [Create an HTML template](#create-an-html-template) procedure before proceeding to the steps below.
+> [Info] If you want to include an attribute variable into a new HTML template, follow the steps described in the [Create an HTML template](#create-an-html-template) procedure before proceeding to the steps below.

 1. Click the textarea and, if desired, edit or add the Smarty template(s) and/or HTML text for the template.